 Reason 2: Your Water Pressure Is Too High

-This not a common reason for there being no cream on your espresso shots as espresso machines and well engineered and well calibrated.
+This is not a common reason for there being no cream on yoru espresso shots as espresso machines are well engineered and well calibrated.
 However, it is a reason.

 The lovely thick, rich cream is produced due to a combination of the coffee oils and the water pressure.

 Check the pressure setting and ensure that your espresso machine and ensure that is set to the 9 bars of pressure needed (130 PSI).

 Reason 3: You Are Using The Wrong Coffee Grind Size

 This is the most common reason for shots of espresso to have no crema on top, the wrong coffee ground size.

 The perfect grind size in a very fine powder of 200 microns, which is much finer than the pre-ground coffee that you used for drip coffee or standard coffee makers.
 You need to buy an espresso grind size or buy a grinder and grind for yourself.

 The fine powder like size for an espresso is very similar to that of sugar.

 Pay attention to the size of your grind as both too large and too small will result in no crema and a poor espresso as a result.
 Besides the lack of crema, a key to knowing if you don’t have the right size is to time how long it takes to pull your shot.